raspberrypilearning/visualising-sorting-with-python/lesson-3/worksheet.md

 ## Finishing the Insertion Sort

-- Now that you have code that can shift any given element in a list, from right to left, until it meets an element smaller than it, you can easily finish off the Insertion Sort.
+- Now that you have code that can shift any given item in a list, from right to left, until it meets an item smaller than it, you can easily finish off the Insertion Sort.

-- All you need to do it to use the algorithm you have written, on every element of the list, from the *1st* to the last.
+- All you need to do it to use the algorithm you have written, on every item of the list, from the *1st* to the last.
 A `for` loop is the perfect way of doing this.

 	```python
 	some_list = [4,2,3,1]